GloriaGo/yy-spark-2.3.0/README.md

 Model averaging could significantly improve the performance of MLlib.
 In this project, we take SGD and LDA as examples to show the MA-based versions are faster.

+Please read our paper for more details:

+Guo, Y., Zhang, Z., Jiang, J. et al. Model averaging in distributed machine learning: a case study with Apache Spark.
+The VLDB Journal 30, 693–712 (2021). https://doi.org/10.1007/s00778-021-00664-7

 ## Online Documentation

 You can find the latest Spark documentation, including a programming